 Early Notables of the Hoslie family (pre 1700)

-in 1640, supporter of the Royalist side in the English...
-Another 66 words (5 lines of text) are included under the topic Early Hoslie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Hoslie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hoslie family to Ireland